kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-android.md

         addBalanceListeners(kinAccount);
 ```

-When the above snippet calls the below function you will see a log entry reporting the balance of the account on the Kin blockchain.
+When the above snippet calls the below function you will see a log entry reporting the balance of the account on the Kin Blockchain.

 ```java
     public void addBalanceListeners(KinAccount account) {